Conceptualising the In-Between: I. Language

 Photo Credit: Eliobed Suarez on Unsplash

 Revise that sentence a bit, and pedestrians might be students with their teacher in a classroom.
 And if the image is neither here nor there to learning-as-renovation and constructivism, it’s still all about trust because what’s really being put to the test by the student in that sentence are the motives and capabilities of the teacher in that classroom.
-Somewhere along the way, a teacher fosters in a student the inclination to like or dislike, heed or dismiss, trust or mistrust.
+Somewhere along the way, a teacher fosters in a student the inclination to like or dislike, heed or dismiss, trust or distrust.

 “… fosters the inclination” – I had to sit for a minute to come up with that one because I would have otherwise just said “persuade.”
 We can use the same word, but it can mean different things: the distinction I made about persuasion being a sincere offer… a teacher persuades, i.e. presents a sincere offer, each day, each class, each lesson.
 Then over time, as this happens again and again, that teacher persuades, i.e. fosters an inclination, in the student, which essentially becomes the essence of their ongoing relationship.
 Of course, two-way traffic is heading the other direction, too, as students foster inclinations in their teachers – there’s a post for another day because this one’s about teaching-as-persuasion.